Do probiotics have a link to skin health?

 Development and impact of the skin microbiota

 The skin microbiota, made up of various micro-organisms, develops and evolves throughout our lives.
 It is influenced by many factors, from lifestyle and diet to the environment in which we live.
-For example, stress, alcohol consumption, smoking and the use of certain cosmetic products can affect the composition of this microbiota.
+For example, stress, alcohol consumption, smoking and the use of certain cosmetic products can all affect the composition of this microbiota.
 It has been shown that maintaining a healthy balance of this microbiota is essential for the health and appearance of our skin.

 The link between intestinal microbiota and skin problems